Educators

 Identify those school and community resources that are involved in preventing and treating substance abuse

-Describe causes and symptoms of stress in a positive ways (as oppsed to substance abuse) to relieve stress
+Describe causes and symptoms of stress and positive ways (as opposed to substance abuse) to relieve stress

-Apply the steps of a decision making process to addess age specific situations related to personal health and well being in which substance use or abuse is one of the factors
+Apply the steps of a decision-making process to address age-specific situations related to personal health and well-being in which substance use or abuse is one of the factors

 Drug & Alcohol abuse